kamuz/top-wordpress/readme.md

 * [Easy Load More](https://wordpress.org/plugins/easy-load-more/) - button for ajax content loading
 * [WordPress GitHub Sync](https://wordpress.org/plugins/wp-github-sync/) - sync content with a GitHub repository

+## Admin panel

+* [Adminimize](https://wordpress.org/plugins/adminimize/) - clean up the WordPress admin area, for example activate/deactivate every part of the menu and the sub-menu etc.
+* [Page Template Dashboard](https://wordpress.org/plugins/page-template-dashboard/) - easily survey which template each page is using without having to load the page editor

 ## Email and Forms

 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup